puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 {:.task}
 ## Enable the PDK repository on Linux

-Before you can download and install the PDK, enable the package repository to your respective Linux platform.
+Before you can download and install the PDK, you must enable the package repository to your respective Linux platform.

 {:.task}
 ### Enable PDK repo on Yum-based systems